7RU7H/Archive/Web-Hacking/OWASP-top-whatever-historic-definitions.md

 ## Broken Access control
 Given a level of authentication, inadequate security allowing unintended access or control to the machine, user accounts and system files.
-For admin panels see [[Web-App-Administration-Consoles]]
+For admin panels see [[Web-App-Administration-Consoles]], or for [[File-Inclusion-And-Directory-Traversal]].

 ## Cryptographic Failures
 Poor implementation of or lack of adequate cryptographic algorithms to protect data, or weak or faulty implementations.